-On Ānandavardhana’s view, the suggested meaning is a further step beyond the secondary meaning, but is not necessarily understood through what is secondarily meant.
-For example, what is suggested in this case is understood through the primary meaning of “Ganges”, since it is the river and not the bank which is associated with purity and coolness.
+On Ānandavardhana’s view, the suggested meaning is a further step beyond the secondary meaning, but is not always understood through what is secondarily meant.
+For example, what is suggested in this case is understood through the primary meaning of “Ganges,” since it is the river and not the bank which is associated with suggested properties (specified as its purity and coolness, according to later thinkers).
 The crucial aspect of Ānandavardhana’s view is that while secondary meaning requires a failure of semantic fit, suggestion does not.
 A hearer’s understanding of “on the Ganges” as meaning “on the bank of the Ganges” is necessary in order for the sentence not to cause a cognition of a village as floating upon the Ganges.
 In contrast, the suggested sense does not rectify any apparent semantic incompatibility in the literal meaning of the sentence.

 3.2 Varieties of Suggested Meaning